 Standards Approval is the working group responsible for voting on European standards for ICT, cyber security, accessibility, and energy consumption.
 The group consists of small and medium-sized enterprises, major market players, governmental organizations, and other organizations with Swedish interests.

-Working Group Standards Approval is responsible for the national voting on European standards for ICT, cyber security, accessibility and energy consumption.
-The group consists of small and medium-sized enterprises, big market players, governmental organisations and other organisations with Swedish interests.
-Every year the group handles some hundred standards, some of which are harmonised standards for the Radio Equipment Directive.
-Members participating in the working group get the latest information on requirements for future radio communication systems, cyber security, energy consumption and the development of the European standardisation system.
-Being an active member provides you with the possibility to influence the ongoing work and the capability to develop products and services for the European Common Market.
+Each year, the working group handles about a hundred European standards, some of which are harmonized standards that ETSI is developing for the Radio Equipment Directive.
+By participating in our Standards Approval group, you get the latest information on requirements and regulations for future radio communication systems, cyber security, energy consumption, and the development of the European standardization system.
+By being an active member, you get the opportunity to affect the work and contribute to the development of services and products for the European Common Market.

-Working Group Multi Stakeholder Platform discusses the input documents to the Multi Stakeholder Platform with the aim to develop Swedish positions.
-The Multi Stakeholder Platform is composed of representatives of national authorities from EU Member States & EFTA countries, by the European and international ICT standardisation bodies, and by stakeholder organisations that represent industry, small and medium-sized enterprises and consumers.
+This working group discusses incoming documents regarding the Multi Stakeholder Platform and develops the Swedish positions.
+The Multi Stakeholder Platform, in turn, consists of representatives from all the EU member states and EFTA countries, the European and international ICT standardization bodies, and stakeholders representing the industry, small and medium-sized enterprises, and consumers.